-APPA INSTITUTE & TOOLKIT WRAP-UP

-Phoenix, AZ - September 2007
+APPA INSTITUTE & TOOLKIT WRAP-UP Phoenix, AZ - September 2007

-PPA's ended its 2007 education program year strong with offerings of the popular programs, the Institute for Facilities Management and the Supervisor's
+PPA's ended its 2007 education program year strong with offerings of the popular programs, the Institute for Facilities Management and the Supervisor's Toolkit, September 9-13 in Phoenix, Arizona.
+Special thanks to the deans: Mary Vosevich,

-Special thanks to the deans: Mary Vosevich, Jay Klingel, Cheryl Gomez, and Don Guckert, who continually provide a broad range of topical material for the educational facilities professional.
+Jay Klingel, Cheryl Gomez, and Don Guckert, who continually provide a broad range of topical material for the educational facilities professional.
 Students had the opportunity to interact with experts who shared their knowledge and specific experiences.